josephlewis/Seeing-While-Moving-Direction-Dependent-Visibility/README.md

 Getting Started
 ---------------

+1. Run Seeing-While-Moving-Direction-Dependent-Visibility.Rproj to ensure relative paths work.
-1. Run the FETE calculation R script in the R folder to reproduce the Least Cost Path Density and Least Cost Path Kernel Density shown in Figure 4.
+2. Run the FETE calculation R script in the R folder to reproduce the Least Cost Path Density and Least Cost Path Kernel Density shown in Figure 4.
     + **Caution: The From Everywhere to Everywhere calculation calculates 227,052 Least Cost Paths and took approximately ~3 days to run on Intel Core i5 laptop with 8GB RAM**
     + Note: The Least Cost Path Density and Least Cost Path Kernel Density results are available in the Outputs folder.

-2. Run the LCP calculation R script in the R folder to reproduce the Least Cost Paths shown in Figure 5.
+3. Run the LCP calculation R script in the R folder to reproduce the Least Cost Paths shown in Figure 5.
     + Note: The South to North and North to South Least Cost Path results are available in the Outputs folder.

-3. Run the Direction Dependent Visibility calculation R script in the R folder to reproduce  the visibility results shown in Figure 6.
+4. Run the Direction Dependent Visibility calculation R script in the R folder to reproduce  the visibility results shown in Figure 6.
     + Note: The South to North and North to South Visibility results are available in the Outputs folder.
     + The Direction Dependent Visibility function is in the Direction Dependent Visibility R script should you wish to use the function outside of this project.
 Note that you will need to set up GRASS in order for the function to work (see lines 45 to 55 of Direction Dependent Visibility calculation R script).